Northampton: Football

-There are also three non-league clubs in the United Counties Football League: Northampton Spencer; Northampton Sileby Rangers; and Northampton Old Northamptonian Chenecks.
+There are also three non-league clubs in the United Counties Football League: Northampton Spencer, Northampton Sileby Rangers and Northampton Old Northamptonian Chenecks.

+Cricket

 Northamptonshire County Cricket Club, known in limited overs cricket as "The Steelbacks" (a reference to the Northamptonshire Regiment which was formed in 1881), is one of the 18 major county clubs which make up the English and Welsh domestic cricket structure.
-The club was promoted from Division 2 of the County Championship in 2019, and play in Group C of the Clydesdale Bank 40 League and the Midlands/Wales/West group of the revamped Friends Provident T20.
+The club was promoted from Division Two of the County Championship in 2019, and play in Group C of the Clydesdale Bank 40 League and the Midlands/Wales/West group of the revamped Friends Provident T20.
 They are based at the County Ground, in the Abington area.

+Motorsport

-The Silverstone Circuit, current home of the British Grand Prix, is a few miles south of Northampton.
+The Silverstone Circuit, current home of the British Grand Prix, is a few miles south of the town.
 Rockingham Motor Speedway and Santa Pod Raceway are a few miles north and east of Northampton respectively, the latter offering a range of drag racing events.
+Three-time defending BTCC Teams' champions Alliance Racing are based in Northampton.

+Other sports

 Northampton is also home to Collingtree Park Golf Club, which hosted the British Masters in 1995.
 There are also many equestrian and country activities, and several water sports centres, such as the Nene Whitewater Centre, which provides an artificial whitewater course for canoes, kayaks and rafts.
 The Northampton Swimming Club also trained the young Olympic swimmer Caitlin McClatchey.

 Northampton is also home to Be Military Fit in Abington Park where members can train up to 7 times a week with serving or ex-military fitness instructors.

 Northampton Greyhound Stadium hosted greyhound racing from 1928 to 1964 and speedway from 1929 to 1930.

 Media

 The Northampton Chronicle & Echo (established 1931) is the town's newspaper, published on Thursdays (before 2012, it was published Monday to Saturday) with jobs, property, motors and entertainment supplements.
 There are other free newspapers circulated within the town.
 These include The Mercury (on Thursdays) and Northants on Sunday, both from the publishers of the Chronicle & Echo, and the Northampton Herald & Post (on Thursdays).
 These free papers mostly consist of advertising and have limited news.
 The Mercury was one of the oldest newspapers still in circulation first published in 1720, founded by William Dicey, an ancestor of the public law commentator, A.V.
 Dicey.
 It was the fifth-oldest such newspaper in the United Kingdom and the tenth-oldest such in the world.

-Four radio stations are based in the town, one of which broadcast county-wide.
-BBC Radio Northampton broadcasts news, topical items and some music, switching to a regional network after 7 pm.
-Three community radio stations serve the town: Inspiration FM, NLive Radio (Formerly NNBC), Revolution Radio and Embrace Radio.